jnors/SiteSurveyTool/docs/sync.md

 # Manual Sync

-- Mode: Manual only in Sprint 1 (no network calls; local simulation)
+- Mode: Manual-only; Sprint 1 used local simulation and Sprint 2 adds Google OAuth gating ahead of real Drive uploads.
 - Entry point: Sync banner at the top of Projects and Project Detail screens

 ## How It Works (Sprint 1)